 of future enterprise.

-This prankster's brood follows his school,
+This prankster's brood follows his school

-of fun or otherwise,
+of fun or otherwise.

-he'll pester his ancestor,
+He will pester his ancestor,

-the Jester from Algester!
+that old Jester from Algester!